smokeml/smokeml.github.io/producebc.md

 ```

-pp-capture generate a **".piggy"** folder under ~/srcs/tmux/tmux-2.5.
+pp-capture generates a **".piggy"** folder under ~/srcs/tmux/tmux-2.5.
 Bitcode file can be found under ".piggy/top" and the compile_commands.json file is located at .piggy/